jbyuki/monolithic.nvim/README.md

   perc_width = 0.8, -- Editor width fraction which will be used by the monolithic float perc_height = 0.8, -- Same with height
-  max_file = 100, -- Maximum number of files that can be opened in the buffer }
+  max_file = 100, -- Maximum number of files that can be opened in the buffer max_search = 10000, -- Maximum number of files, it will search for }
 EOF
 ```